text size

 • The net benefit for each product refers to the cumulative earnings less fees for the relevant comparison period.

-• The average net benefit of the retail super options is similarly calculated by taking the average of all net benefit outcomes at the end of the comparison period for the funds included in the sample set.
+• The average net benefit of the retail super funds is calculated based on the average of all investment returns and fees across each year within the comparison period for the sample set.

 • The model assumes no additional withdrawals over the relevant comparison period.